Paul F. Lorence: Background

-Captain Lorence and his pilot (Maj.
-Fernando L. Ribas-Dominicci) were the only U.S. casualties in the bombing raid.
+Captain Lorence and his pilot, Major Fernando L. Ribas-Dominicci, were the only U.S. casualties in the bombing raid.

 Recovering the bodies

 On December 25, 1988, Gaddafi offered to release the body of Capt.
 Lorence to his family through Pope John Paul II.
 But the body that was eventually handed over was identified by dental records as that of Capt.
 Ribas-Dominicci.
 According to the U.S government, Libya denies holding Lorence's remains.

-Family members have led an ongoing campaign to recover Lorence's body.
-In 1996, Lorence's childhood friend Theodore D. Karantsalis, a public records librarian, started another campaign to retrieve the body by April 15, 2006, the 20th anniversary of his death.
-On November 17, 2006, the federal government declassified and released details of Operation El Dorado Canyon to Karantsalis pursuant to a lawsuit styled Karantsalis v.
-Department of Defense filed in Miami, Florida.
+In 1996, Lorence's childhood friend Theodore D. Karantsalis, a Miami-Dade County reference librarian, started a campaign seeking government assistance in locating and recovering the body by April 15, 2006, the 20th anniversary of his death.

+Acting as his own attorney, Karantsalis filed a federal lawsuit on January 27, 2006, in Miami District Court against the United States Air Force and the United States Department of Defense.
+Karantsalis v.
+U.S. - Air Force, 1:06-cv-20223-ASG.

+US District Judge Alan S. Gold presided over the case.
+In the discovery phase of court proceedings, Karantsalis deposed U.S. military officials at the U.S. Attorneys Miami office.

+On November 17, 2006, the U.S. Department of Defense declassified and released documents relating to Operation El Dorado Canyon to Karantsalis.
+Karantsalis v.
+U.S. - Air Force, 1:06-cv-20223-ASG, U.S. District Court, Southern District of Florida (Miami).

+Karantsalis's subsequent motion for court costs and fees was denied.
+Karantsalis is not an attorney licensed to practice law in the state of Florida.

+Awards and decorations

 Memorial

 The names of Lorence and Ribas-Dominicci are engraved in the F-111 "Vark" Memorial Park located in Clovis, New Mexico.
 Both Lorence and Ribas-Dominicci were awarded the Purple Heart and Ribas-Dominicci was posthumously promoted to the rank of Major, effective April 15, 1986.

 The San Francisco State University (SFSU) Department of History established the Paul Lorence Scholarship, honoring Lorence.
 Lorence graduated in 1980 from SFSU summa cum laude with a Bachelor of Arts degree in History.